 Architecture wise, the lessons of the Roman Museum will be the object of another post of the Instructive modeling series : 10 lessons from the National Museum of Roman Art 3D model.

-Now that I feel like I’ve visited enough of Merida,
+Now that I feel like I’ve spent enough time over there in Merida,

 I’ll move on and see you on the next one,